Red card for mulching

-Mulching – many golfers are familiar with this term from the flower beds in their home garden.
-It refers to the use of organic material to cover the soil in order to improve its quality or prevent the growth of weeds.
+Mulching – many golfers are familiar with this term from the beds in their home garden.
+It refers to the use of organic material to cover the soil in order to improve its quality or prevent the emergence of weeds.
 A term that has positive connotations.
 The situation on the golf course is different.
-When it comes to mowing the hardrough of golf courses, mulching is actually taboo.
+When it comes to mowing the hard surface of golf courses, mulching is actually taboo.

 There are many reasons for this: